|

 Site Updates

-Although Intellivision hasn't had a band named directly after it
+| Although Intellivision hasn't had a band named directly after it yet

-console), they DO have a tribute band!
+it does have a tribute band!
 Check out

 Astrosmash.
 In addition,

-some astute observers out there have discovered some other references to Intellivision
+some astute observers out there have discovered some other references to Intellivision in popular music.
+On top of that, Intellivision Productions

-excellent Intellivision in Hi-Fi CD.
+released the excellent Intellivision in Hi-Fi CD.
 It's a must-have for any hard-core

-The following table lists the Intellivision-related musical references and
+Intellivision fan!
+Check it out here.
+The following table lists the Intellivision-related musical references and projects reported thus far.
+If you

 wish to provide new or additional information,

-this is not about music in Intellivision games, or implemented on the console,
+send a message!
+Note that this is not about music in Intellivision games, or implemented on the console,

-but rather about bands that refer to Intellivision via artwork, lyrics, inspiration,
+but rather about bands that refer to Intellivision via artwork, lyrics, inspiration, and so forth.

-Produced by Retrotopia Records via
+| | Music CD: Intellivision in Hi-Fi Produced by Retrotopia Records via

 Intellivision Productions, this

-CD contains a wealth of actual Intellivision music - much from unreleased
+CD contains a wealth of actual Intellivision music–much from unreleased

 or prototype projects, as well as a selection of new material specifically